This is an opinion editorial by Matthew Mezinskis, creator of the “Crypto Voices” podcast and Porkopolis Economics.

 This is an important term.
-It’s crucial.
+Crucial.
 And the most logical of names.
-I’m not asking you to become an economist here — please don’t — but what I hope you do realize is that all the typical stuff we think about and use as “money” in our current financial system is economically referred to as fiduciary media.
+I’m not asking you to become an economist here (please don’t), but what I hope you do realize is that all the typical stuff we think about and use as “money” in our current financial system is economically referred to as fiduciary media.

 It’s a claim.
 It’s an IOU.
 It’s a token.

-If I asked you now, is bitcoin base money, what would you say?
+If I asked you now, are bitcoins base money, what would you say?
 It’s not a trick question.
 Don’t think too much.

 I hope you answered yes.
 Bitcoin isn’t issued by third parties.
 To acquire it, to hold it, I don’t need a third party at all.
 I could mine it.
-I could work for it, earn it; in which case, yes, my employer is a third-party, but we wouldn't need a trusted bank for payment.
-The native unit bitcoin, equaling any number of UTXOs, have no reliance on any fiduciary whatsoever.
-It is a base asset that you can acquire and hold by yourself, Requiring no permission, no intermediary.
+I could work for it, earn it; in which case, yes, my employer is a third party, but we wouldn’t need a trusted bank for payment.
+The native unit bitcoins, equaling any number of UTXOs, have no reliance on any fiduciary whatsoever.
+It is a base asset that you can acquire and hold by yourself.
+No permission, no intermediary.
 What about the big miners, though?
 Miners do provide a service in producing blocks, and their costs in the aggregate are expensive today, but this expensiveness shouldn’t be thought of as “required” by the system.
-If all miners left, difficulty would adjust, and obtaining new bitcoin would be a less “expensive” proposition than it is today.
+If all miners left, difficulty would adjust, and attaining bitcoins would be a less “expensive” proposition than it is today.

 But Why Fiduciary Media?

 “So brass tacks.
 Are you saying fiduciary media is bad?”

 “Are you saying it causes bad macro things to happen economically?”